opensafely/documentation/docs/releasing-files.md

 These outputs can be shared with project collaborators and published in line with our [data sharing and publication policy](https://www.opensafely.org/policies-for-researchers/#acknowledgment-and-data-sharing--publication-policy).
 Please note that you should check this for each dataset that you have used: rules may vary.

 !!! warning
-    Data may only be shared with individuals without Level 4 access after they have been released outside of the secure area.
-You MUST NOT screen share (or share via any other means) any results that have not been released through the official process.
+    You **MUST NOT** share any results that have not been released through the official output checking process.
+This includes:

+    - verbal sharing
+    - allowing someone to look over your shoulder
+    - transcribing (e.g., to paper or email)
+    - using screen sharing software or any recording device/software

 ### Reporting a data breach